basnetnirakar/Dynamo_tools/README.md

 optional arguments:
-  -h, --help            show this help message and exit --filename    coordinate file, column seoarated by space, --filament    if the points your picking is filamnet like MT or actin otherwise give 0
+  -h, --help            show this help message and exit --filename    coordinate file, column seoarated by space, --filament    1 (if the points your picking is filamnet like MT or actin otherwise give 0)

   --binning     provide  binning factor if you picked particels in binned tomograms